ombori/grid-docs/apps/queue/customize-confirmed-booking-ticket.md

 ## Available attributes

 List of available data-theme attributes and the corresponding elements.
 Look at examples to see how to use the properties inside css.
-Check the screenshots section for reference to each number
+Check the screenshots section for reference to each number.

 | #   | data-theme attribute                  | description                          |